 Master “Security Feeds” List.
 This list is a collection of the known community and commercial feed list.
-The objective is to provide organizations with a tool to find sources of the black list, threat feeds, and other security data sources that can be used for insight into violations into their network, prevent violations into the network and possibly detect violations into the network.
+The objective is to provide organizations with a tool to find sources of the blacklist threat feeds, and other security data sources that can be used for insight into violations into their network, prevent violations into the network and possibly detect violations into the network.
 As seen by research over the last few years, no one list can provide complete coverage.
 The challenge is to find the right mix that meets their organization’s threat/risk profile.

 McAfee’s Check Single URL.
 McAfee® provides an online tool that enables you to check if a site is categorized within various versions of the SmartFilter Internet Database or the Webwasher URL Filter Database.
 This tool is used to take a suspected URL and check what McAfee’s data for the URL’s reputation.
-The tools is set up as a “customer feedback system.”
+The tools are set up as a “customer feedback system.”
 But, any security investigator would see the value of the tool.

 Multi-RPL Check.
 MultiRBL Check is a community supported tool that checks multiple DNSBLs (DNS BlackList aka RBL) and FCrDNS (Forward Confirmed reverse DNS aka iprev).
 It has an extensive list of DNSBLs and FCrDNSs.
 Contact email@example.com for any that are missing.

 Network Security Research Lab at 360.
 360 is one of the most “plugged in” Security companies in China.
-They are also one of the examples for mass collaboration to mitigate security problems throughout the Internet. the NSR 360 offer several services the security investigator will find interesting.
+They are also one of the examples of mass collaboration to mitigate security problems throughout the Internet. the NSR 360 offer several services the security investigator will find interesting.
 Note that with 360’s depth of sensors inside China, they are one of the few security firms who have a truly “global” surface area of detection.
 Each of the services requires access application.
 NSR’s Team will validate the application to ensure the applicant is part of the White Hat community.

 - NSR’s PassiveDNS started their passive DNS project in 2014, it is the first and biggest public known pDNS system in China.
 On average NSR’s pDNS handles 240 billion DNS requests per days.

 - NSR’s DDoSMon.
-DDoSMon is NSR’s global DDoS attack monitoring system, it sees on average more than 30k unique DDos attacks every single day.
+DDoSMon is NSR’s global DDoS attack monitoring system, it sees on average more than 30k unique DDoS attacks every single day.
 This system is heavily used by lots of regular security engineers from various corporation & organization.

 - NetworkScan Mon.
 There are scanners out there scanning the internet all the time, and the ability to detect the active scanners is relatively lacked.
 Therefore, NSR 360 have decided to provide free access for the general public to NSR’s NetworkScan Mon system.
 The system captures more than 10k scanner IPs every day and has a neat way to research on scan activities.